ARTIST IN RESIDENCE PROGRAM – FAQS

 Spouses/partners are not allowed to stay during your residency unless they have submitted an application and been accepted as a resident.
 You are allowed one overnight guest during your stay.

 Q: Do you get cell phone reception at Byrdcliffe?

 Yes, however, depending on your carrier, there may be areas at Byrdcliffe that do not get a signal.
-We ask that residents refrain from using cell phones in the Villetta or studios, so as not to disturb your fellow artists.
+We ask that residents refrain from using cell phones in the Villetta, Eastover or studios, so as not to disturb their fellow artists.

-No, The Center for Photography Woodstock has a darkroom.
+No, The Center for Photography Woodstock has a darkroom and a digital photography workroom.
 You may want to contact them to make arrangements.

 Q: Do you have a studio for printmakers?

 Q: I am concerned about ticks and wildlife in the area, how do I prepare for my stay?